chunyunma/chunyunma-dot-me/content/blog/svd/index.md

 \end{bmatrix}
 $$

-This matrix rotates a vector about the origin by $\theta$.
+This matrix would rotate a vector about the origin by $\theta$.

 Another example is the stretching matrix $\mathbf{B}$ in a 2-$d$ space: